google-ai-edge/mediapipe/mediapipe/docs/hello_world_android.md

 `eglManager`:

 ```
-// Initilize asset manager so that MediaPipe native libraries can access the app assets, e.g.,
+// Initialize asset manager so that MediaPipe native libraries can access the app assets, e.g.,
 // binary graphs.
 AndroidAssetUtil.initializeNativeAssetManager(this);
 ```